Top of page

 My research has been supported by the National Endowment for the Humanities, and by residential fellowships at Yale University (at the Agrarian Studies Center) and at Harvard University (with the Weatherhead Initiative in Global History).

 My courses are in close conversation with my research.
 I teach thematic global history courses (e.g., Human Trafficking in World History; Property and Social Justice in World History; Globalization: the Atlantic World), as well as place-focused courses (e.g., on the Caribbean, Cuba, and Puerto Rico).
+I like working closely with History majors who are eager to be research assistants for any of my projects (but I am unfortunately unable to offer assistantship to non-majors at the moment).

 Education